World Computer Chess Championship

-World Computer Chess Championship (WCCC) was an event held periodically from 1974 to 2024 where computer chess engines compete against each other.
-The event is organized by the International Computer Games Association (ICGA, until 2002 ICCA).
+World Computer Chess Championship (WCCC) was an event held periodically from 1974 to 2024 where computer chess engines competed against each other.
+The event was organized by the International Computer Games Association (ICGA, until 2002 ICCA).
 It was often held in conjunction with the World Computer Speed Chess Championship and the Computer Olympiad, a collection of computer tournaments for other board games.
-Instead of using engine protocols, the games are played on physical boards by human operators.
+Instead of using engine protocols, the games were played on physical boards by human operators.

 The WCCC was open to all types of computers including microprocessors, supercomputers, clusters, and dedicated chess hardware.

-Due to the requirement to be present on-site, play on a physical board, and strict rules of originality, many strong programs refrain from participating in the ICGA events.
+Due to the requirement to be present on-site, play on a physical board, and strict rules of originality, many strong programs refrained from participating in the ICGA events.
 As the conditions of the software championship can easily be emulated by anyone with a high-end PC, there are now privately conducted tournaments, such as Top Chess Engine Championship, that have much broader attendance, as well as a larger number of games to reduce the influence of chance.

 Championship results

 In 2007, the reigning champion Junior declined to defend its title.

 For the 2009 edition, the rules were changed to limit platforms to commodity hardware supporting at most eight cores, thereby excluding supercomputers and large clusters.
-However, this was reversed in the following year and a parallel Software Championship was held instead; unlimited hardware is once again allowed in the championship proper.
+However, this was reversed in the following year and a parallel Software Championship was held instead; unlimited hardware was once again allowed in the championship proper.